 Before you head to the store, work together to create a shopping list.
-For toddlers, ask questions about what fruit, vegetables or other foods they want at the store.
-Two-year-olds and up can help make the list, either by saying items they want for adults to write or by drawing items.
+For toddlers, ask questions about what fruit, vegetables or other foods they want.
+Two-year-olds and up can help make the list.
+They can either say items they want for adults to write or draw them.
 Then, when you head to the store, use the list like a set of directions.
 All of these actions build language arts skills!

 Location, location, location:

 On your way to the store, talk about what part of your community the store is in.
 Is it north?
 Right around the corner?
 Downtown?
 In town?
 All of these terms help your child explore geography, which is a part of social studies.
 For preschool and beyond, you can use maps to talk about location.
 You can use kid-created maps, paper maps or apps with maps.

 As you shop, talk about the colors, shapes and location (under, over, beside, above) of each food item on your list.
 For toddlers, simply sharing those descriptions helps build math and science vocabulary.
 For preschool and beyond, you can invite your child to help you find each item with a grocery store version of “I Spy.”
 “I spy a white vegetable.
 It’s as big as your head and next to the broccoli.”
 Cauliflower is more fun if it’s part of a game!

 Build your child’s health skills by discussing what is healthy about items on your shopping list.
 Here are some easy ways to help your child explore food and nutrition by age.